HorridModz/dnSpy-Theme-Installer/README.md

 Only **command-line** usage is supported.

 > **Note**: If an argument or flag value has multiple words, enclose it in double quotes ("").
-If you need to use double quotes in the value, use single quotes instead (or swap them).
+If you need to use double quotes in the value or the value has a space in it, use single quotes instead (or swap them).

 To display help, supply the `-h` flag.